marmelab/react-admin/docs/NumberInput.md

 ## Usage

-Use `<NumberInput>` for number values, of for string values that convert to a number.
+Use `<NumberInput>` for number values, or for string values that convert to a number.
 For instance, if your API expects Post records to look like this:

 ```json
 {